This blog post explores the concept of application generation, entity definition, and their deployment into an Entando application.

 The bundle is installed and the components are available in your Entando application.

-Congratulations, your micro frontends are now available and you can add into pages and display them.
+Congratulations, your micro frontends are now available and you can add them into pages and display them.

 To check the plugin running you can run the following command: